 9. Old Orchard Beach

-There are so many wonderful things to do in Old Orchard Beach and the surrounding area – Indoor karting, mini golf, viewing the fireworks that occur weekly, fishing, parasailing, biking on the Eastern Trail, and exploring the town are all activities that you can try.
+There are things and activities to do in Old Orchard Beach and the surrounding area such as Indoor karting, mini golf, viewing the fireworks that occur weekly, fishing, parasailing, biking on the Eastern Trail, and of course, exploring the town is perhaps the best way to know the place.

 Camping is another option that you can enjoy, and plenty of restaurants (Sheilas Country Store, Strike Zone Restaurant & Pub, Pirates Patio & Galley, Brunswick Lounge, and many others)and shops are nearby for all your food and shopping cravings.